ibm-cloud-docs/blockchain-sw-251/howto/console-upgrade-ocp.md

 ibpconsole     1/1       1            1           4m
 ```

+### Step six: Upgrade your nodes

 You can now follow the [steps](#upgrade-ocp-nodes) to upgrade your blockchain nodes.
 Be aware that after the nodes are upgraded, there is no way to roll back the upgrade from 2.5.1 to 2.5.
 After you upgrade to 2.5.1, you can take advantage of the the new Fabric v2.x Lifecycle deployment process for your  smart contracts.
 But to avoid your peers crashing, you need to ensure that you upgrade your peers before you upgrade your channels.
 Learn more about considerations when [Upgrading to a new version of Fabric](/docs/blockchain-sw-251?topic=blockchain-sw-251-ibp-console-govern-components#ibp-console-govern-components-upgrade).

+After you upgrade your nodes, you can [update the MSPs in your consortium to add organization-level endorsement policies](#upgrade-ocp-update-consortium).

+### Step seven: Update MSPs in consortium to add organization-level endorsement policy
+{: #upgrade-ocp-update-consortium}

+To use the 2.x smart contract lifecycle, an organization must have an endorsement policy defined.
+If any organization in the consortium (the list of organizations maintained by the ordering service that are allowed to create channels) do not have an endorsement policy defined, a warning message will appear on the **Details** page of the ordering service with a list of organization MSPs that must be updated.

+The best practice to add this endorsement policy to the MSP is to delete the MSP from the system channel and then re-add the MSP.
+The console detects the fact that the MSP does not contain the endorsment policy and automatically adds it.
+Note that this action can only be completed by an ordering service administrator.
+You do not need to delete and re-add the MSPs in the configuration of any application channels that have already been created.
+For these MSPs, the endorsement policy is added as part of the process of deploying the smart contract.

 ## Upgrade to the {{site.data.keyword.blockchainfull_notm}} Platform 2.5.1 from 2.1.x
 {: #upgrade-ocp-steps-21x}